yasutakatou/goCred/README.md

 **Aws credential solution by Golang (Works on Linux, Arm, and Windows)**

 # Solution
-Is your team managing AWS credentials properly?
+Is your team managing AWS credentials properly?<br>
-Are you paying out credentials with strong permissions in perpetuity for reasons such as the hassle of renewal?
+Are you paying out credentials with strong permissions in perpetuity for reasons such as the hassle of renewal?<br>
-Also, you have no control over how long and with what privileges the credential will be used.
+Also, you have no control over how long and with what privileges the credential will be used.<br>
-Are you treating credentials the same way you treat old password operations?
+Are you treating credentials the same way you treat old password operations?<br>
-This tool will provide strong privileges to development users without the need to create credentials
+This tool will provide strong privileges to development users without the need to create credentials<br>

 # Feature
-This is a solution that automatically renews the strong permissions of aws cloudshell at each deadline through a relay server.
+This is a solution that automatically renews the strong permissions of aws cloudshell at each deadline through a relay server.<br>
-In cloudshell, credentials similar to account privileges can be obtained in the following way.
+In cloudshell, credentials similar to account privileges can be obtained in the following way.<br>

 ```
 curl -H"Authorization: $AWS_CONTAINER_AUTHORIZATION_TOKEN" $AWS_CONTAINER_CREDENTIALS_FULL_URI
 ```

-This tool prepares a proxy and delivers the same credentials to the client.
+This tool prepares a proxy and delivers the same credentials to the client.<br>
-The benefits of this are as follows
+The benefits of this are as follows<br>
-- No need to create authoritative credentials.
+- No need to create authoritative credentials.<br>
-- No more accidents due to failure to update credentials that have been created.
+- No more accidents due to failure to update credentials that have been created.<br>

 # Architecture